FPGA-Research-Manchester/fos/README.md

 ## Get in Touch

-If you would like to ask questions, report bugs or collaborate on research project, please email any of the following:
+If you would like to ask questions, report bugs or collaborate on research projects, please email any of the following:

 - Anuj Vaishnav (<anuj.vaishnav@manchester.ac.uk>)
 - Khoa Dang Pham (<khoa.pham@manchester.ac.uk>)